An exceptional plane

 A privileged clientele

-The Concorde traveler is welcomed as a distinguished guest.
-His least requirement must be fully satisfied.
-Every detail is carefully studied at boarding and on board.
-A specially designed short circuit allows travelers quick access to the supersonic.
-A special number is available for reservations.
+The Concorde passenger is welcomed like a distinguished guest.
+His slightest requirement must be fully satisfied.
+Every detail is meticulously studied at boarding and on board.
+A short circuit, specially designed, allows passengers rapid access on board the supersonic.
+A special number is made available to them for reservations.
 A special bus service takes them to Paris-Charles-de-Gaulle airport, where they are greeted by porters at their service.
-Passengers enjoy a registration in a reserved area indicated by a "special Concorde" sign.
-Waiting for registration is tempered by the provision of luxurious private rooms.
-Customs formalities are speeded up and "Concorde spaces" welcome "bonded" passengers.
-On board, delicacies are served as well as a range of luxurious presents.
-The Concorde staff ensures the total well-being of its customers, at all times of the trip.
+Passengers benefit from check-in in a reserved area, indicated by "special Concorde" signage.
+The wait at check-in is reduced by the provision of luxurious private lounges.
+Customs formalities are accelerated and "Concorde spaces" welcome passengers "under customs".
+On board, they are served delicate dishes as well as a range of luxurious gifts.
+The Concorde staff ensures the total well-being of its customers, at all times during the journey.

 The showcase of design

-Concorde represents for the designer an ideal showcase to exercise his artistic talents.
-The interior decoration of the aircraft and the clothing of the aircrew are entrusted to famous creators.
-The first cabin of the supersonic is designed by Raymond Loewy, famous representative of industrial design in the seventies.
-One of his students, Pierre-Gautier Delaye, redeveloped the supersonic in 1988.
-Andrée Putman, icon of French design, also creates an interior decoration.
-Each object bears the Concorde signature, from ashtrays to dishes.
-To pass the millennium, the collective Radi Designers endows the Concorde with a new interior that it will keep until its last flight.
-The aircrew costumes are also designed by the greatest French fashion designers Carven, Christian Dior, Balenciaga, Nina Ricci, Jean Patou, and Christian Lacroix.
+Concorde represented an ideal showcase for the designer to exercise his artistic talents.
+The interior decoration of the aircraft and the flight crew's outfits were entrusted to famous designers.
+The first cabin of the supersonic was designed by Raymond Loewy, a famous representative of industrial design in the seventies.
+One of his students, Pierre-Gautier Delaye, redesigned the supersonic in 1988.
+Andrée Putman, an icon of French design, also created an interior decoration.
+Each object bears the Concorde signature, from the ashtrays to the tableware.
+To celebrate the millennium, the Radi Designers collective gave the Concorde a new interior that it would keep until its last flight.
+The flight crew's outfits were also designed by the greatest designers of French fashion: Carven, Christian Dior, Balenciaga, Nina Ricci, Jean Patou, and Christian Lacroix.

 Exceptional menus

-The menus and wines served on board are the subject of a drastic selection.
-Close to the best restaurants, the menus are accompanied by champagnes and grands crus selected by renowned sommeliers.
-In order to preserve the quality and flavors of the dishes, the dishes are cooked a few hours before takeoff, by chefs trained in the center of Alain Ducasse.
-A special menu, developed by great ambassadors of French gastronomy, is proposed for any remarkable event.
+The menus and wines served on board are subject to a drastic selection.
+Close to the greatest restaurants, the menus are accompanied by champagnes and grands crus selected by renowned sommeliers.
+In order to preserve the quality and flavors of the dishes, the dishes are cooked a few hours before the plane takes off, by chefs trained in the Alain Ducasse center.
+A special menu, developed by great ambassadors of French gastronomy, is offered for any remarkable event.

-Concorde is an extraordinary plane.
-The greatest of this world, personalities, and celebrities make up a large part of its clientele.
-The French Presidents have frequently traveled aboard the supersonic, object of national pride.
-Georges Pompidou, Valery Giscard d'Estaing, François Mitterrand and Jacques Chirac used it during official trips.
+Concorde is an extraordinary aircraft.
+The great and the good of this world, personalities, and celebrities make up a large part of its clientele.
+French Presidents have frequently traveled aboard the supersonic, an object of national pride.
+Georges Pompidou, Valéry Giscard d'Estaing, François Mitterrand and Jacques Chirac used it for official trips.
 General de Gaulle also traveled aboard the supersonic.
-Numerous political or religious personalities have borrowed Concorde: Pope John Paul II, Queen Elizabeth II, the Shah of Iran, etc. Many artists have moved supersonic: singers (Mireille Mathieu, Patricia Kaas), actors (John Travolta), musicians (Aldo Ciccolini), etc. Among the designers, fashion designer Karl Lagarfeld is not forgotten.
-Finally, businessmen are also particularly fond of supersonic.
+Many political or religious figures have taken Concorde: Pope John Paul II, Queen Elizabeth II, the Shah of Iran, etc. Many artists have traveled in a supersonic: singers (Mireille Mathieu, Patricia Kaas), actors (John Travolta), musicians (Aldo Ciccolini), etc. Among the designers, the couturier Karl Lagarfeld is not forgotten.
+Finally, businessmen are also particularly fond of the supersonic.

-"Little by little, Concorde became a star of the journey in the air.
-He has jet set side.
-It is a luxurious jewel. "
+“Little by little, Concorde has become a star of air travel.
+It has a jet set side.
+It is a luxurious jewel.”

 Claude Nougaro